bocchi01/Baumann-App/README.md

 flutter pub get
 ```

+### Liquid Glass & iOS 26 upgrade

+- The project now ships with a floating tab bar and navigation chrome tuned for the Liquid Glass aesthetic.
+Dynamic colors live in `AppTheme.liquidGlass*`, and the blur/gradient layering happens inside `_HidableCupertinoTabBar`.
+- Cupertino scaffolds resolve their background against the Liquid Glass surface so system translucency can shine through.
+Avoid painting opaque `backgroundColor`s on navigation, tab, or toolbar widgets.
+- Follow the [Liquid Glass Migration Guide](docs/liquid_glass_migration.md) for the full checklist—including the native Xcode 26 project migration steps and design references.

 ### Fonts

 Google Fonts runtime fetching is enabled so the Montserrat family loads automatically at startup.
 If you need an offline build, bundle the fonts once with: